xcart/xcart-docs/_pages/kb_en/modules/loyalty_program.md

 title: Loyalty Program
 order: 155
 published: true
-description: The Loyalty Program Module.
+description: The Loyalty Program Addon
 ---
 Do you want to stimulate guest customers to register, or encourage product reviews and ratings, or even reward customers for purchases?
-Use the [Loyalty Program](https://market.x-cart.com/addons/loyalty-program.html "Loyalty Program") module to achieve your goals.
-The module will help you to increase customer loyalty and turn your visitors into returning customers as well as to reward your customers with points for actions.
+Use the addon [Loyalty Program](https://market.x-cart.com/addons/loyalty-program.html "Loyalty Program") to achieve your goals.
+The addon will help you to increase customer loyalty and turn your visitors into returning customers as well as to reward your customers with points for actions.

-The Loyalty Program module is included in the X-Cart Ultimate edition and can be added as a paid extension to the Business edition.

-{% toc Let's review the module in details. %}
+{% toc Let's review the addon in details. %}

 ## Installation and set-up

-To install the Loyalty Program module please follow the steps described in {% link "Installing and activating addons" ref_0fGEpvrh %}.
-Once installed proceed to configuring the Loyalty Program on the module settings page.
+To install the Loyalty Program addon, please follow the steps described in {% link "Installing and Activating Addons" ref_0fGEpvrh %}.
+Once the addon has been installed, proceed to configuring your Loyalty Program via the addon settings page.

 ![]({{site.baseurl}}/attachments/ref_1Odyn6mT/install.png)

-The module settings are devided into 3 main blocks - EARN, REDEEM and INFORMATION.
+The addon settings are devided into three main blocks - EARN, REDEEM and INFORMATION.

  <div class="ui stackable two column grid">
    <div class="column" markdown="span">![settings-earn.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/settings-earn.png)